protontypes/LibreSelery/README.md

 LIBRARIES_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-8. Configure your distribution in the `selery.yml` file.
+8. Configure your distribution in the `selery.yml` file located in ~/.openselery/ or your <target_repository>
 The `simulation` paramter is set `True` by default.
 You will need the `COINBASE_TOKEN` and `COINBASE_SECRET` when setting Simulation to False in your selery.yml

 ### Clone OpenSelery